Love Cannot be Forced

 “Then my anger shall be kindled against them in that day, and I will forsake them, and I will hide my face from them, and they shall be devoured, and many evils and troubles shall befall them; so that they will say in that day, Are not these evils come upon us;, because our God is not among us?
 And I will surely hide my face in that day for all the evils which they shall have wrought, in that they are turned unto other gods.”
 (Deut 31:17-18)

 This verse uses the similar word “anger” translated from a Hebrew word that is also often translated as “wrath.”
-From this, we can see God moving away from them (the Israelites) in reaction to their sins and then, in His absence, the trouble comes upon them.
+From this, we can see God accommodating the Israelite’s choice to turn to other gods.
+He, with great regret, respects their free-will choice and does not impose Himself upon them.
+Having rejected God, His presence and protection, they are subject to the troubles that come upon them.

 We can also ask: “how did Jesus react; what were His emotions in circumstances of rejection?”
 One example comes from the event of His entry into Jerusalem shortly before His death.
 Although the crowd was cheering for Him, He knew how fickle they were, He knew that He was about to cleanse the temple and that in a few days He would be rejected and crucified.